kmprioliPROF/MAT_8452_Final_Project/README.md

 | Prioli_Final_Proj.Rmd                     | Notebook containing source code and report                          |
 | Prioli_Final_Proj.pdf                     | Knitted notebook                                                    |
 | Prioli_Final_Proj.pptx                    | Presentation slides                                                 |

+## **Related Analyses**

+This project used the dataset generated for the MAT 8790 final project, which was a *k*-means clustering analysis designed to understand how the United States compares to other nations for these QoL measures.
+Full code and the relevant Shiny app can be found [here](https://github.com/kmprioliPROF/MAT_8790_Final_Project).

 ## **Data Sources**